 Ferritin <20 mcg/L Ferritin 20-50 mcg/L Ferritin >50 mcg/L Iron deficiency anaemia Possible iron deficiency anaemia Unlikely iron deficiency anaemia Review clinical history and identify cause.
-Start treatment: oral iron 3-6mg/kg/day of elemental iron Address causes of dietary iron deficiency: increase dietary iron if <1 year of age, cease cow's milk and use an infant formula if 1 to 2 years of age, reduce cow's milk to <500mL daily Assess haematological response within two to four weeks.
+Start treatment: oral iron dosing as per BNFC Address causes of dietary iron deficiency: increase dietary iron if <1 year of age, cease cow's milk and use an infant formula if 1 to 2 years of age, reduce cow's milk to <500mL daily Assess haematological response within two to four weeks.
 Continue treatment for three months after Hb recovery.
-If oral iron is ineffective or is not tolerated, consider other causes of anaemia and use of IV. iron.
+If oral iron is ineffective or is not tolerated, consider other causes of anaemia and use of IV iron.
 Review and address any causes of iron deficiency: increase dietary iron if <1 year of age, cease cow's milk and use an infant formula if 1 to 2 years of age, reduce cow's milk to <500mL daily Correlate with MCV/MCH and CRP.
-Consider therapeutic trial of iron: oral iron 3mg/kg/day of elemental iron Assess haematological response within two to four weeks.
+Consider therapeutic trial of iron: oral iron dosing as per BNFC Assess haematological response within two to four weeks.
 If anaemia persists, consider other causes: Thalassaemia and other haemoglobinpathies anaemia of chronic disease haemolytic anaemia B12 deficiency folate deficiency other Correlate with MCH/MCV and CRP Ferritin may be elevated in the setting of inflammation.
 However, iron deficiency may still be present, particularly where TSAT <20%.
 Consider other causes of anaemia: Thalassaemia and other haemoglobinpathies anaemia of chronic disease haemolytic anaemia B12 deficiency folate deficiency other